shirleymramirez/interview-framework/README.md

 1. Clone/fork this repo and into  a new repo of your own with the contents.
 2. Run the instructions in the Setup section to build the framework.
 3. Complete the user stories below using PHP and MySQL in the development process.
-4. Email us a pointer to your project repo with the subject **"Frametest Interview Repo"**.
+4. Check your work into **YOUR** github repo area and email us a pointer to your project repo with the subject **"Frametest Interview Repo"**.

+   Note:  This is important, we lock down the interview test to be read-only so PRs don't get seen by other potential candidates.

 ## Setup